unofficial-guide-to-tap/unofficial-guide-to-tap.github.io/tap-for-platform-engineers/installation/manual/gcp/README.md

 4. Have access to **Google Container Registry** (GCR) (or external container registry)
 5. An Ubuntu based **Google Compute Engine Instance** in the VPC that will be used as a jump host

-## Tanzu Network Downloads
+## Download Software
 Download the following artifacts from [Tanzu Network](network.tanzu.vmware.com/) to your jump host.

-**Cluster Essentials 1.4.1**

-This package containes [Carvel](https://carvel.dev/) toolsand includes binaries to install on your jump host as well as kapp controller which will be deployed to the Kubernetes cluster.
+1. **Cluster Essentials 1.4.1:** This package containes [Carvel](https://carvel.dev/) toolsand includes binaries to install on your jump host as well as kapp controller which will be deployed to the Kubernetes cluster.

-**Tanzu Framework 1.4.4**

-This is the name of the Tanzu CLI which is the primary interface for platform engineers and application teams to interact with TAP.
+2. **Tanzu Framework 1.4.4:** This is the name of the Tanzu CLI which is the primary interface for platform engineers and application teams to interact with TAP.

 <!--
-END: ## Preparing Google Cloud Platform
+END: ## Prepare The Infrastructure
 -->

-## Set Up Your Jump Host
+## Prepare The Jump Host

 Before you proceed, install the following components:

 - Docker (`docker version`)
 - Kubectl (`kubectl version --client`)

-### Tanzu CLI
+### Install Tanzu CLI

 1. Extract the downloaded archive
 ```